henrikenquist/aces-up/README.md

 - use one strategy (default or custom) or many auto-generated strategies
 - show statistics of won games (from batch runs only)

-\* Only available for previous batches of won games.
-You need to know the deck_ids for this feature.
+\* You need to know the deck_id(s) for this feature.

-CD into the root folder and run in terminal: `> python project.py`
+Only batch wins are stored in the database (game option 3).

+The estimated runtime for a batch is calculated from the runtime of won games from previous batches (see `database.py`).
+For fewer than 10 stored games, it is a simple average.
+For more games, linear regression is used.
+So, the more games you have won (i.e. stored in your database), the more precise the estimate will be.

+#### User input

+In trouble?
+[Don't panic!](https://en.wikipedia.org/wiki/The_Hitchhiker%27s_Guide_to_the_Galaxy_(fictional)).
+Instead, input one of these: "c", "e", "n", "q", "cancel", "exit", "no", "quit"

+If you panic, press `Ctrl+C` or `Ctrl+Z` depending on OS.

-You can enter rules in almost any format:
+You can enter a strategy (list of rules) in almost any format:

 - 300 3 0
 - 300,3,0
 - 300-3-0